The Best 12 and 14 Inch Bikes for 3 Year Olds

 RoyalBaby Freestyle Poor geometry and performance $149

-Want to see these bikes in action?
+Want to see our recommended bikes in action?
 See our littlest bike testers pedal their hearts out in our Best 12 and 14 inch bikes video below!

 1. 12 and 14 inch bikes are pretty small and typically fit most 3 year olds.
 If your child is older than 3, they are most likely a better fit on a 16 inch bike.

-2. Balance bikes teach kids how to balance a bike MUCH faster and easier than a bike with training wheels.
-Most 3-year-olds would be better off on a balance bike than on a kids 12 inch pedal bike.
-Consider getting a balance bike (like the Strider) BEFORE you buy a bike with training wheels.
+2. Balance bikes teach kids how to balance a bike MUCH faster and easier than a bike with training wheels and they are usually cheaper.
+Consider getting a balance bike (See our Best Balance Bikes page.)
+BEFORE you buy a bike with training wheels.

-3. Higher-end bikes are lighter, smaller, better-quality, and are generally much easier to ride than low-end bikes.
-Cheap bikes found on Amazon or at big-box stores are not a great experience for young kids.
+3. Higher-end bikes are lighter, smaller, better quality, and are generally much easier to ride than low-end bikes.
+We also strive to find bikes at all price points.
 Every bike on this list has been personally tested and approved by our team of kid bike testers.

 • For new pedal bike riders: a child’s inseam should match the seat height of the bike.
 This ensures they can stop the bike with their feet flat on the ground.